How to Play the Flashcard Factory Game

 What you Need to Play...

 - A teacher computer to run the game.

-- A projector for students to be able to see the factory (it's not totally necessary, but recommended)
+- A projector for students to see your View, the Factory (not totally necessary, but highly recommended).

-- Student Devices - students need their own computer, tablet, or phone to play
+- Student Devices.
+Each student needs a computer, tablet, or phone to play.

 Steps of the Game